3, 2, 1… Go! Yii vs Laravel

 - the platforms follow the rule of DRY, which makes the code shorter and more impactful;

 - security comes first.
 PHP frameworks cope with this issue better than raw PHP.

 - a lot of must-have built-in features which you need in a typical website: routing, mailing, translations, authentication, request, and response pre-process, error handlers, logs.

 The first release of Laravel happened 11 years ago.

 Written in PHP 7, this open-source framework is by far the most widely used among the others.

 The platform is intended for building complex and meticulous code bases.

 Laravel has inherited its power from various solutions; both built on PHP and other frameworks: Ruby on Rails, ASP.NET.

-The key features of Laravel are:
+Key features of Laravel